What are my rights with my insurance company?

 If a State of Emergency is declared (such as after a wildfire):

-You are entitled to at least three years of ALE if needed to rebuild or replace your home.
+• You are entitled to up to three years of ALE if needed to rebuild, repair or replace your home.

 30% Advance on Contents Coverage Without Full Inventory:

-You are entitled to an immediate advance of at least 30% of your personal property coverage without having to submit a full detailed inventory first (after a total loss).
+• You are entitled to an immediate advance of 30% of your coverage A (to replace your contents) without having to submit a full detailed inventory first (after a total loss).

 General good faith principles under California Insurance Code § 790.03(h).